the-peon-project/peon-docs/manual/docs/guides/games/palworld.md

 ### World Saves

 Your world saves will be stored in the path `./user` if you use the provided `docker-compose.yml`.
+You can find the Server Config in the Config subfolder and your saved game in the SaveGames subfolder.
 This will allow you to download/backup/move files around at your leisure.

 All of these files can be found and edited in the server's local storage path.